Scripbox Recommended Tax Saving Fund

 |Annual income greater than Rs 5 lakhs||Rs 20000|

 Standard Deduction for Salaried Individuals

 The standard deduction has replaced the travel allowance and medical reimbursement.
 This gives the salaried taxpayers an exemption from their taxable income without any restrictions.
-The interim budget 2019 came up with many benefits for the salaried taxpayers.
-Among these benefits, one was an increased standard deduction.
-The standard deduction increased from Rs 40000 to Rs 50000, being a notable move in favor of the salaried taxpayers.
-This move will help taxpayers lower their taxable income in one go.
+The increase in limit from Rs 40,000 to Rs 50,000 will help taxpayers lower their taxable income in one go.

 Let’s see how it affects the taxable income before and after the standard deduction:

 |Particulars||FY 2017-18 AY 2018-19||FY 2018-19AY 2019-20||From FY 2019-20From AY 2020-21|

 |Gross Salary (in Rs.)||6,00,000||6,00,000||6,00,000|

 |(-) Medical Allowance||15,000||Not Applicable||Not Applicable|

 Over the 3 financial years the taxable salary before giving effect to further deductions, the net taxable salary has decreased.